 Our Board of Directors strive to build patient, public and stakeholder confidence in the services we provide.
 They ensure that at the Royal Surrey we:

-Altogether we have seven Non-Executive Directors and nine Executive Directors who are jointly responsible for the effective management of Royal Surrey NHS Foundation Trust.
+Altogether we have seven Non-Executive Directors and eight Executive Directors who are jointly responsible for the effective management of Royal Surrey NHS Foundation Trust.

 The Non-Executive Directors ensure that the Board practice in the best interests of patients and the public.
 They use their knowledge, skills and experience to help the Board formulate Trust strategies and actively support and promote a healthy organisational culture.
 Read more about the Non-Executive Directors here.